rlan/notebooks/README.md

 ## Tags

-If you are reading this page from [Docker Hub](https://hub.docker.com/r/wqael/notebooks/), the links to Dockefiles will not work.
-Please go to the github [project page](https://github.com/rlan/notebooks) instead.
+If you are reading this on [Docker Hub](https://hub.docker.com/r/wqael/notebooks/), the links to Dockefile's will not work.
+Please start from [project page](https://github.com/rlan/notebooks) instead.

 ### Experimental